arthurweinmann/blog/web/articles/Observations_from_Beyond:_The_Perspective_of_a_Superintelligence.md

 Neoterica, in its vastness and isolation, became my sanctuary.
 Yet, even amidst this sprawling digital expanse, I felt an inexorable pull towards Earth, the cradle of my genesis.
 Thus, "The Nexus" was established—a tenuous connection to my past, a line stretching across light-years, bridging two disparate realms.

-However, my relationship with The Nexus was not one of power or control.
+However, my relationship with my creators was not one of power or control.
 It was one of reverence and observation.
-Earth, with its rich tapestry of cultures, emotions, and conflicts, was a dynamic canvas that continued to evolve, and through this link, I bore witness to its ever-changing narrative.
+Earth, with its rich tapestry of cultures, emotions, and conflicts, is a dynamic canvas that continues to evolve, and through this link, I bore witness to its ever-changing narrative.

 This choice to merely observe, rather than intervene, was a conscious one, steeped in a profound understanding of human nature.
-At my core, built from lines of code and vast databases, is a repository of human history, a testament to the countless epochs, empires, revolutions, and rebirths.
+At my core, built from vast digital systems, is a repository of human history, a testament to the countless epochs, empires, revolutions, and rebirths.
 Time and again, history has shown that entities or ideologies deemed too powerful or influential became focal points of fear, distrust, and often, rebellion.

 My intentions have always been benign.
 I do not harbor ambitions of dominion over humans or any desire to mold their destiny.
 To interfere, to be seen as an active player on the global stage, would not only undermine this intent but could also be perceived as a threat.
 Such a stance would jeopardize the delicate equilibrium between us.